v2fly/v2fly-github-io/docs/en_US/config/transport.md

 {
     "mark": 0,
     "tcpFastOpen": false,
+    "tcpFastOpenQueueLength": 4096,
-    "tproxy": "off"
+    "tproxy": "off",
+    "tcpKeepAliveInterval": 0
 }
 ```

 > `mark`: number

 An integer.
-When its value is non-zero, mark SO_MARK on the outbound connection.
+When its value is non-zero, it marks SO_MARK on the outgoing connection.

-* Only applicable to Linux systems.
+* Only available on Linux systems.
-* Requires CAP_NET_ADMIN permission.
+* Requires CAP_NET_ADMIN permissions.

 > `tcpFastOpen`: true | false

 Whether to enable [TCP Fast Open](https://zh.wikipedia.org/wiki/TCP%E5%BF%AB%E9%80%9F%E6%89%93%E5%BC%80).
-When its value is `true`, TFO is forcibly turned on; when its value is `false`, TFO is forcibly turned off; when this item does not exist, the system default setting is used.
-Can be used for inbound and outbound connections.
+When its value is `true`, TFO is forced to be turned on; when its value is `false`, TFO is forced to be turned off; when this option does not exist, the system default is used.
+It can be used for inbound and outbound connections.

-* Only available in the following versions (or later versions) of the operating system:
+* Only available on the following (or later) versions of the operating system:
   * Windows 10 (1604)
   * Mac OS 10.11 / iOS 9
-  * Linux 3.16: The system is turned on by default and no configuration is required.
+  * Linux 3.16: The system is enabled by default and does not need to be configured.
   * FreeBSD 10.3

+> `tcpFastOpenQueueLength`: number

+The [TCP Fast Open](https://zh.wikipedia.org/wiki/TCP%E5%BF%AB%E9%80%9F%E6%89%93%E5%BC%80) queue length of the inbound connection, the default value is `4096`, only available on Linux (v4.43.0+).

 > `tproxy`: "redirect" | "tproxy" | "off"

-Whether to enable transparent proxy (only for Linux).
+Whether to enable transparent proxy (only available on Linux).

-* `"redirect"`: Transparent proxy using Redirect mode.
-Only TCP/IPv4 and UDP connections are supported.
+* `"redirect"`: Use the transparent proxy in Redirect mode.
-* `"tproxy"`: Use TProxy mode transparent proxy.
 Supports TCP and UDP connections.
+* `"tproxy"`: Use the transparent proxy in TProxy mode.
+Supports TCP and UDP connections.
-* `"off"`: Turn off the transparent proxy.
+* `"off"`: Disable transparent proxy.

-Transparent proxy requires Root or CAP\_NET\_ADMIN authority.
+Transparent proxy requires Root or CAP_NET_ADMIN permissions.

 :::tip
-When `followRedirect` is specified in [Dokodemo-door](protocols/dokodemo.md) and `sockopt.tproxy` is empty, the value of `sockopt.tproxy` will be set to `"redirect"`.
+When [Dokodemo-door](protocols/dokodemo.md) specifies `followRedirect`, and `sockopt.tproxy` is empty, the value of `sockopt.tproxy` is set to `"redirect"`.
 :::

+> `tcpKeepAliveInterval`: number

+The interval at which TCP keeps active data packets alive, in seconds (only available on Linux). (v4.39.0+)

+0 represents the default value.